 Women’s Health is certified by the National Abortion Federation and is a proud member of FAN, the Feminist Abortion Network.
 Women’s Health is an independent abortion provider and not affiliated with Planned Parenthood.

-At the time of your abortion appointment, you will meet individually with a counselor.
 These counseling services are confidential, nonjudgmental, and respectful.
-The counselor provides detailed information about the procedure, possible complications, and aftercare.
-The session is also an opportunity to ask questions, and talk about your experience and any emotional, religious, or relationship issues you may wish to discuss.
+The session is an opportunity to ask questions, and talk about your experience and any emotional, religious, or relationship issues you may wish to discuss.

 Our counseling staff also offers post-abortion counseling free of charge at any time in the future.
 Many women may not want or need this, but patients confirm that having this support available is important to them.